Improving initial-state-dependent quantum circuit optimization by introducing state labels: Introduction

-In this paper, we present two key enhancements to the \aqcel protocol: (1) the state label manager, which remembers the labels that represent quantum states of qubits to minimize unnecessary measurements, and enables us to implement (2) the removal of redundant $CX$ pairs.
+In this paper, we present two key enhancements to the \aqcel protocol: (1) the state label manager, which remembers the labels that represent quantum states of qubits to minimize unnecessary measurements, and (2) the $CX$-pair removal method, which eliminates redundant $CX$ pairs that can appear after the decomposition and a state-dependent simplification of multi-controlled gates.
 These improvements enable more effective optimization by reducing the number of two-qubit gates, ultimately enhancing the fidelity of quantum computations.
-To evaluate the performance of enhanced \aqcel optimizer, we apply \aqcel to the quantum parton shower (QPS) algorithm, a quantum computing-based simulation of high-energy particle reactions.
+To evaluate the performance of enhanced \aqcel optimizer, we apply it to quantum circuits for the quantum parton shower (QPS) algorithm, a quantum computing-based simulation of high-energy particle reactions.
+QPS provides a natural benchmark for \aqcel because the initial particle configuration is fixed and the circuit contains controlled operations whose relevance depends on the state reached from that initial configuration.
 Using both simulator and real quantum hardware experiments, we demonstrate that our optimization techniques lead to a significant reduction in gate counts and an improvement in computational accuracy.

 The remainder of this paper is organized as follows: Section 2 provides an overview of the \aqcel protocol and its original optimization techniques.
 Section 3 details the newly introduced functions called state label manager and the $CX$-pair removal method.
 Section 4 introduces the QPS algorithm for the benchmark and the experimental setup.
 Section 5 presents the benchmark results of the improved \aqcel protocol against the QPS circuits with quantum hardware.
 Section 6 concludes with discussion of the implications and future directions for state-dependent quantum circuit optimization.
 Finally, Section 7 summarizes the content of this paper.